 There are many ways to introduce writing into your workshop.
 Here are some examples currently used by FYP faculty:

-Research Canvas wiki where students find and present artists related to an assignment.
+Research: Posted to Canvas wiki or Facebook group where students find and present artists/artworks or other cultural objects, examples of material culture, construction methods, or artistic styles related to an assignment.
+This research can then applied as a context for peer review or self-reflection.

-Students write self-reflections related to their assignments and submit them with their final assignments.
+Reflection: Students write self-reflections related to their assignments and submit them with their final assignments.
 Reflections composed on Flickr are assembled into a book or research journal.

 Peer Review: Students critique each other’s work on paper or in an online forum (Canvas discussion, blog or FB Group) Online, students then go back and “like” or rate the critiques.
+Critique notes written in class in response to printed rubrics are exchanged and retained for later submission as a part of a ‘Meta-Reflection’ writing package.

+Analysis: Canvas Discussions are assigned in response to a prompt posted by the Instructor where theoretical models introduced in class are applied to cultural objects.

-To get you started here is a self-reflection template that you can use or modify in your classes
+To get you started here is a module self-reflection template that you can use or modify in your classes:

-FYP Self-Reflection
+FYP Module Self-Reflection Module

 Regardless of your intended course of study in the School of Art, research and writing are crucial aspects of professional practice across the arts.
 To help you develop your skills in this area, we have prepared the following writing assignment for you.
 This assignment must accompany each project submission.